 The trail is a bit rough, but as we mentioned it’s short.
 You can either view the falls from the little wooden bridge, or wind your way around the large boulders for a spot along the tiny creek.

-Not technically in the Linville Falls complex, but not that far from it, is the spectacular Wiseman’s View.
-It’s one of those views pictures just can’t do justice.
+Not technically in the Linville Falls complex, but not far from it, is the spectacular Wiseman’s View.
+It’s one of those views pictures can’t do justice.

 It’s free, and a bit off the beaten path.
 Plus, it’s wheelchair accessible!

 Here’s the catch.
 Though it is only 5 miles from the Linville Falls U.S. National Forest parking lot (off Old NC 105), it takes around 20 minutes to get there.
 That’s because it’s down a rather bumpy dirt road, BUT very well maintained (4×4 NOT needed).

 Along the route there’s several remote hiking pull offs.
 Then you’ll pass some wild camping sites, before finally reaching the parking lot for Wiseman’s view.

 Where to Stay for Linville Falls

 Books on the Blue Ridge Parkway

 The Blue Ridge Parkway releases a free travel planner seasonally.
 These useful books can be picked up at any visitor center, and many grocery stores have them in the free publishing racks at the store entrance.
 This provides a great overview of the parkway.

 However, if you plan on doing some hiking, you’ll need something with more detail.
 We have the larger Falcon Guides Hiking the Blue Ridge Parkway: The Ultimate Travel Guide and the smaller pocket size Best Easy Day Hikes Blue Ridge Parkway.

 We recommend and use these companies to arrange our travel plans; they make travel planning easy and affordable.
 If you have questions on our experiences, feel free to ask us!